odpi/OpenDS4All/Instructor_Notes.md

    * _Optional recitation_: encoding tree- or graph-structured data in relations, and traversing the data

+4. Performance:
+   * [Foundations: Computer architecture basics](opends4all-resources/opends4all-foundations), 1 hour (basic, provides an overview of CPU and memory)
-4. [Understanding performance and scale](opends4all-resources/opends4all-scalable-data-processing), 4-8 lecture hours (intermediate, appropriate for a more computational and big data audience)
+   * [Efficient data processing](opends4all-resources/opends4all-scalable-data-processing), 3-7 lecture hours (intermediate, appropriate for a more computational and big data audience)

    * _Optional recitation_: Use `merge` and `merge_map` algorithms from Lecture Notebook to study performance of alternative strategies.
 Use `%%time` and SQLite to study performance of database indices.

 5. [Building machine learning models](opends4all-resources/opends4all-machine-learning)
     * **Overview and Unsupervised Models**, 1 lecture hour, basic.